University of Cambridge > DAMTP > Goldstein Lab

 @goldlabUC

 Our research group focuses on understanding nonequilibrium phenomena in the natural world, with particular emphasis on biological physics.
 We strive for a holistic approach in which theory and experiment seamlessly coexist, in the best tradition of DAMTP.
-Members of the group include theoretical and experimental physicists, chemists, applied mathematicians and biologists, and we collaborate broadly with scientists from other departments in Cambridge and beyond.
-Undergraduates are welcome to join us, especially for summer projects.
+The group include theoretical and experimental physicists, chemists, applied mathematicians and biologists, and we collaborate broadly with scientists from other departments in Cambridge and beyond.

-We are grateful to Wellcome and the Leverhulme for their generous funding of our current research.
+We are grateful to Wellcome and the Leverhulme Trust for their generous funding of our current research.

 Tigra Fader Sample #1 - Simple Slide Show Here is a collection of images from our recent research.